 Joe Fairless: We’ll see what happens, but I thought it was interesting to share how we structured it, so that it’s a win/win for both.

 Theo Hicks: Perfect.
 Alright.
 Well, to wrap up, we usually do the Best Ever Podcast review of the week, but since it’s launch week for the book, I figured we’d be apt to do a book review of the week.
 So make sure you guys and girls pick up a copy of the book on Amazon – it is Best Ever Apartment Syndication Book.
 If you like the book and it’s valuable, please leave a review for your opportunity to be the review of the week that we read aloud on the podcast.

 The first ever book review of the week is from CemSmiley1, who said “A must-read for anyone interested in syndication.”
 Their review was:

-“This book truly goes step by step through the entire process of apartment syndication.
+“This book truly goes step by step through the entire process of apartment syndication and questions ask when buying an apartment.
 There’s a lot of information, but the material is put into layman’s terms as best as can be done, and the material included within each chapter is clearly outlined, which I think will be extremely helpful for referencing.

 It’s not necessarily an easy read due to so much info, but a must-have book on your shelf if you’re truly interested in getting into multifamily syndication.”